victorrentea/reactive-spring/src/main/java/victor/training/reactor/complex/README.md

 ## Enhance Data
 - Complement the Product with rating fetched from a REST API call to RatingService
-- Before doing the previous call, check an external cache (ExternalCacheClient#tryCache).
+- Before doing the previous call, check an external cache (ExternalCacheClient#lookupInCache).
   If the returned Mono is empty, perform the call, otherwise use the cached rating.

-- After the call to RatingService completes, put the rating back in cache (ExternalCacheClient#putCache)
+- After the call to RatingService completes, put the rating back in cache (ExternalCacheClient#putInCache)